ayoubzulfiqar/leetcode/README.md

 # ![image](https://drive.google.com/uc?export=view&id=1dB-zc6mm2gBZQsOPqDWXRFPqDdrtv4d-)

 This repo contain leetcode solution using DART and GO programming language.
-Most of the solution i tried my best to implement using DART as a primary language and GOLANG as a fun.
+Most of the solution I tried my best to implement Using Dart and Golang and I will keep doing it as long as I am alive.

 ## Solutions